Great design includes handles and caster wheels

 Like most things in life, managing your home’s humidity level is all about balance.
 If your air is too dry, you may have a tough time keeping houseplants alive or fending off airborne illnesses like the common cold.
-On the other hand, if your air is too humid, your home may become a breeding ground for dust mites, mold, and mildew—all of which can be major contributors to indoor allergies.
+On the other hand, if your air is too humid, your home may become a breeding ground for dust mites, mold, and mildew.
 If you’re looking for a way to reduce your indoor humidity levels, there are dozens of dehumidifiers on the market.
 We tested the Frigidaire 30-Pint Dehumidifier to see if it could keep our basement dry during a particularly rainy April.
 Read on for our verdict.

 Performance: Just as promised

 This dehumidifier performed exactly as expected, completely filling its 7.1-pint container in roughly 7 hours.
 Since it’s designed to pull 30 pints of moisture from the air in 24 hours, simple math revealed it was working to its best ability.
 We tested it in the 800-square-foot basement of our 110-year-old house which is notoriously damp.
 Typical humidity levels in our basement can be as high as 70 to 90 percent—a far cry from proper moisture levels which range between 35 to 45 percent.
 Within four days of using the Frigidaire, our basement was at 60 percent humidity.
 Since we had the windows open for a remodeling project on day three, we think we could have even gotten to 55 percent under normal circumstances.